DeanAyalon/fms-docker/readme.md

 Use the [copy-db script](./scripts/copy-db.sh) to copy a database into the fms container.
 And subsequently, into the `$FMS_VOL` volume defined in `.env`.<br>
 This will handle the necessary permissions, and copy the db into the Databases folder

-> Will in the future support the Secure folder, and custom directories
+> Will in the future support the Secure folder, custom directories, copying from SCP, and frp, existing Docker volumes

 ## Compose Files
 ### [compose.yml](./compose.yml)